jameslnewell/tradie/README.md

     tradie test --watch

-Bundles your test files using the same `webpack` configuration and runs the generated test bundle with `mocha`.
+Uses `webpack` to bundle test files and runs the generated bundle with `mocha`.

 Use the `--watch` flag to re-test script files whenever they change.